-As noted the key to achieving ROI is the value of Bitcoin, as we all know it is has high volatility, sometimes with extreme swings.
-This can make calculating profitability problematic at times.
-Your goal is to mine bitcoin at its current value as efficiently as possible.
-This means buying the most up to date equipment when you are buying it unless you can get some ASIC that is a generation or so back that is cheap enough that still makes more in bitcoin than is costs in electricity.
+As noted above, the key to achieving a return on your investment is the value of Bitcoin.
+As we all know, the price of BTC is very volatile and can change with extreme swings, which can make calculating profitability problematic at times.
+As a BTC miner, your goal is to mine Bitcoin at its current value as efficiently as possible.
+This means buying the most up to date equipment to mine with, unless you can get some ASIC that is a generation or so back that is cheap enough and still makes more in Bitcoin than it costs in electricity.
 Newest gen Bitcoin ASIC miners are usually more powerful using less power per gh/s.

 Block times are the time it takes for a transaction set to be recorded and the hash created on the blockchain.
 Bitcoin targets for a ~10 minute block time and will reset roughly every two weeks based on the average time to solve (process) a block.
-If in the time period more miners are added to the network that allows a block to be solved in less than ~10 minutes it means that the difficulty will go up to slow the block generation to ~10 minutes.
+If in the time period more miners are added to the network that allows a block to be solved in less than ~10 minutes, the difficulty will go up to slow the block generation to ~10 minutes.

-Keep an eye on mining pool fees as some are free and others are not with a percentage or more added into the cost of your mining.
-The higher BTC’s value goes the longer you can run your mining gear profitably as long as the total hashrate does not keep going up as well causing the difficulty to keep your earnings even or even down as time goes by.
+Keep an eye on mining pool fees, as some are free and others are not, with a percentage or more added into the cost of your mining.
+The higher BTC’s value goes, the longer you can run your mining gear profitably as long as the total hashrate does not keep rising, causing the difficulty to keep your earnings even or even down as time goes by.

 While running your own mining equipment can be fun and at times profitable, it is not always something you can do at home.
 Miners generate plenty of heat and noise, which needs to be taken into account for where you are going to place your miners.
 Most cannot be run in the house unless you have a garage, basement or room that can handle the heat and noise.
 In this case you may want to host your miners in a data centre or some other suitable place.